riazvm/pksidentitymanagement/readme.md

 -   Logout of harbor and try logging in as cody and scott

-\*for a full list of LDAP Filter go to
+For a full list of LDAP Filter go to
 <http://www.ldapexplorer.com/en/manual/109010000-ldap-filter-syntax.htm>

 RBAC Authorization to K8 Clusters